-Your child’s safety is our number one concern.
+Your child’s safety and well-being are our number one concern.
 Magischola Prep complies with all laws and regulations for summer camps and childcare programs in the Commonwealth of Pennsylvania.
 All of our staff have been thoroughly vetted through background checks and are trained in working with adolescents.
 Below is some more information about how your student will be taken care of while at wizard school.

 Camp organizers have more than two decades experience working with middle- and high-school-aged young people in both summer programs and as certified instructional and administrative staff at public and private schools.
 They have led student trips to international destinations and organized summer programs for many years.
 Lead staff hold master’s degrees in education and young adult literature, backgrounds in theatre and choreography, and enjoy working with young people!

 All counselors have been hand-picked by camp staff and all have previous experience working with young people, roleplaying, or both.
 Many counselors are alumni of other theatre or larp camps, or work at other summer camps besides Magischola Prep.
 Our faculty has also been hand-picked and many are certified teachers during the school year.
 All have experience working with young people, and most are well-versed in the Magimundi, having participated in the adult wizard college experience, New World Magischola.

 All of our staff and volunteers have passed required background checks, and our counselors are first-aid certified.